-During the execution of the project the critical path can easily shift because of multiple factors and hence needs to be constantly monitored by the project manager.
+During the execution of the project the critical path can easily shift as a result of multiple factors and the project manager should constantly monitor it.
 A complex project can also have multiple critical paths at the same.

 Program (or Project) Evaluation and Review Technique

-The Program (or Project) Evaluation and Review Technique, commonly abbreviated as PERT (pronounced as PERT), is a form of the Network Diagram as discussed earlier.
+The Program (or Project) Evaluation and Review Technique, commonly abbreviated as PERT, is a form of the Network Diagram project management tools we just discussed.
 PERT is also used for identifying the critical path for the project.
-This technique was developed to simplify the planning and scheduling of large and complex projects and creating more realistic estimates towards the duration of each activity.
+This technique was developed to simplify planning and scheduling large and complex projects and creating more realistic estimates towards the duration of each activity.
 While the standard Network Diagram uses one estimate for duration of each activity, PERT involves three kinds of estimates for each activity.

 The final realistic estimate calculated using PERT takes much more time to calculate but is much more realistic than estimates calculated without PERT.

 Developed by Henry Laurence Gantt in 1910, the Gantt Chart provides a graphic schedule for planning and controlling the project and recording progress towards completion of various activities in the project.
-It represents project schedule as bar charts spread out over a timeline.
-Progress of each activity is indicated in a separate color from the planned duration of the activity.
+It’s a great project planning tool since it represents the project schedule as bar charts spread out over a timeline.
+The progress of each activity is indicated in a separate color from the planned duration of the activity.
 The difference in colors and the length of the bar chart helps project managers identify delays, or schedule overruns in the project.
-For example, in this Gantt Chart you can see that activity A and Activity B were completed on time.
-However, Activity D seems to be running late and is expected to have a schedule overrun of about 1 day.
-This schedule overrun will also impact activity F and it will also finish about 1 day late.

 Work Breakdown Structure

 A Work breakdown structure, also called WBS, is a delivery oriented hierarchical decomposition of work.
-It is often used to define the total scope for the project and to identify required deliverables for the project.
-Having detailed project deliverables enables all stakeholders to get a common understanding on the project scope.
-Each team knows exactly what needs to be developed.
+IIt is often used as a project planning tool to define the total scope for the project and to identify required deliverables for the project.
+Having detailed project deliverables enables all stakeholders to get a common understanding on the project scope—each team knows exactly what needs to be developed.